tyang-gauntlet/AutoCRM/instructions.md

 - Supabase
 - Shadcn (NOT SHADCN UI) / Radix UI
 - Lucid Icons
-- AWS Amplify
-- OpenAI API / Anthropic API (for LLM integration)
+- OpenAI API (for LLM integration)
 - pgvector (for Supabase vector embeddings)
-- Vercel AI SDK
+- Vercel AI SDK?
-- LangChain / LlamaIndex (for RAG implementation)
+- LangChain (for RAG implementation)

 Ensure you use the latest version of each technology.